triniwiz/nativescript-stripe/README.md

 ## Standard Integration

-The `demo-angular` folder contains an Angular demo that uses the Standard Integration.
+The `demo` and `demo-angular` folders contain demos that use the Standard Integration.
-It can be used as a starting point, and provides information on how to invoke the Standard Integration components.
+They can be used as a starting point, and provide information on how to invoke the Standard Integration components.

 Set Stripe configuration values: